MrDham/OpenTheremin_V4_with_MIDI/README.md

 ### First user experience with Open Theremin (MIDI software version 2.0 or higher) paired with the Surge XT software synthesizer

 Surge XT is a free, open-source (GNU GPL3) hybrid synthesizer.
-It is completely independent of the “Open Theremin with MIDI” project, but this synthesizer could provide a pleasant user experience when paired with a MIDI theremin.
+It is completely independent of the Open Theremin with MIDI project, but this synthesizer could provide a pleasant user experience when paired with a MIDI theremin.

 1. Install SURGE XT from https://surge-synthesizer.github.io/ on your computer
 2. Power your theremin, ground it properly, keep default factory settings unchanged (don't move the two lower knobs)